bluerock-io/auto-docs/content/docs/scaffold/by_hand.md

 $ bear -- clang -c src/stage1.cpp -c src/stage2.cpp
 ```

-Now that `scaffold` understands how to build `stage2.cpp` we proceed by running
+Now that `scaffold` understands how to build `stage2.cpp`, we proceed by running
 `scaffold verify`.
 We are presented with two `swap` functions with identical
 signatures.
-Helpfully, `scaffold` indicates which file they come from.
+Helpfully, `scaffold` indicates which file each of them comes from.
 We select
 the one from `stage2.cpp`, then choose `By hand`, and press **e** to open an
 editor. `scaffold` pre-populates the temporary file with specifiers for the
 function arguments but leaves the rest to us. (`\post emp` indicates an trivial